-Hello and welcome to this Burning Crusade TBC class guide!
-Burning Crusade is considered by many to be the best WoW expansion and the golden era of World of Warcraft, so today we’re going to be walking you through a high-level overview and comparison of the nine classes in Burning Crusade to help you decide which class to choose.
+Welcome to this Choosing a Class in WoW TBC Classic Guide!
+Burning Crusade is considered by many to be the very best WoW growth and the golden age of wow, so now we are going to be walking through a high-level overview and comparison of the nine classes in Burning Crusade that will assist you decide which class to choose.
 We’re also going to talk about each specialization!
-We put this Choosing a Class in WoW TBC guide together because a lot has changed from classic to Burning Crusade, classes have become better or worse at certain roles in PvE and PvP so we’re going to walk you through some of those changes.
+We put this Choosing a course in WoW TBC guide together because a lot has shifted from classic to Burning Crusade, classes have become better or worse at certain roles in PvE and PvP so we are going to walk you through a few of these changes.

 Available races: Human, Dwarf, Night elf, Blood Elf, Orc, Tauren, Troll.